maggiben/rocko_decoy/website/content/learn/how-to-borrow-from-a-defi-protocol/index.md

 You can learn more about borrowing vs. supplying in our article: How Defi Protocols work

-## Step 3: Loan Terms
+## Step 3: Crypto Loan Terms

 The third step is to understand Loan terms.

-Loan terms in DeFi are much more flexible than in traditional.
+Crypto loan terms in DeFi are much more flexible than in traditional.
 For most loans, you get to choose how long you want to borrow the funds.
 Want a short-term loan to pay down credit card debt?
 Or a long-term loan for a down payment on a house?
 DeFi offers both so it's up to you.
 Additionally, many loans don’t have monthly minimum payment or repayment fees.
 This means you’re able to repay your loan at any time or quickly refinance to a cheaper rate.

 Before taking out a loan, the following are the loan terms you should understand: